 Can You Get Rid of Keratosis Pilaris?

-It’s essential to understand that while treatments can improve the appearance of keratosis pilaris, they might not completely get rid of it.
+It’s important to understand that while treatments can improve the appearance of keratosis pilaris, they might not completely get rid of it.
 However, the good news is that this condition usually improves with age.
 You can still get great results with a consistent skincare routine and guidance from a skincare professional.

 SOURCES